arkarsg/digitalgarden/content/Notes/Year 3 Sem 2/CS4225/Notes/Spark.md

 # DataFrames

 - A DataFrame represents a table of data, similar to tables in SQL or DataFrames in `pandas`
+- Tells Spark what to do, instead of *how* to do it
+- Code is far more expressive as well as simpler
+- Spark can inspect or parse this query to understand the user’s intention.
+It can then optimise or arrange the operations to make it more efficient

 Compared to RDDs, this is a higher level interface.
 Transformations resemble SQL operations.

 >[!caution]
 >All DataFrame operations are still ultimately compiled down to RDD operations by Spark

+---

+# Spark SQL

+- Spark can connect to a lot of storage solutions (incl HDFS, SQL, NoSQL, Kafka)
+- SQL does not imply SQL language.
+It just means relational operation.
+- This is because most business data are in tabular format

+## Catalyst optimiser
+Takes a computational query and converts it into an execution plan through 4 transformational phases:
+1. Analysis
+2. Logical computation
+3. Physical planning
+4. Code generation

+## Tungsten
+- Substantially improve the memory and CPU efficiency of Spark applications
+- Push performance closer to the limits of modern hardware